EliasOenal/verity/doc/cci.md

 # File Application

-The file application is a specific implementation leveraging the Common Cube Interface (CCI) to facilitate the transmission and reception of files over the Verity network. <strike>It only supports PIC and PMUC cubes to prevent files from unexpectedly changing.</strike>
+The file application is a specific implementation leveraging the Common Cube Interface (CCI) to facilitate the transmission and reception of files over the Verity network.
+It only supports PIC and PMUC cubes to prevent files from unexpectedly changing.
+It populates the `Application`, `Contentname`, `Relates_To` and `Payload` fields to form a simple linked list of Cubes that contain the file data.

 **Application Identifier**: `file`

+> **Note**: We should detect and reject loops in the linked list.
+This is a potential DoS vector.

+# Chat Application

+The chat application implements basic chat room functionality on the Verity network.
+It works by sending notify Cubes to a notify key that serves as a chat room.
+The nodes participating in the chat will retrieve the most recent Cubes and render them chronologically sorted.
+It populates the `Application`, `Relates_To` and `Payload` fields.

+Messages are prefixed with "username: " to allow for easy identification of the sender.
+They optionally may reference their identity MUC using the `MYPOST` field and signatures (using the identity MUC's key) as proof of authorship.

+**Application Identifier**: `chat`

+> **Note**: Reverse iterating the notify index of a full node would improve performance when fetching the most recent Cubes.

 ### Usage